Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Americans connected' even if they can't pay during disruptions caused by coronavirus

 The coronavirus outbreak is pushing workers to work at home, online, if at all possible.
 But according to Business Insider, millions more Americans could be left behind than the government estimates.
 The Federal Communications Commission says 21 million Americans lack high-speed internet access....

-The Federal Communications Commission said Friday that major internet providers - including Comcast Corp, AT&T Inc and Verizon Communications Inc - agreed not to...
-Reuters Also reported by •Belfast Telegraph •The Verge
+The U.S. telecoms regulator said Friday that major internet providers - including Comcast Corp, AT&T Inc and Verizon Communications Inc - agreed not to terminate...
+Reuters Also reported by •The Verge •Belfast Telegraph

 Internet service providers across the United States have agreed with the Federal Communications Commission to not terminate services for customers who fail to...
-AppleInsider Also reported by •The Verge •The Next Web •Business Insider
+AppleInsider Also reported by •The Next Web •Business Insider

 Tweets about this

-Márcio M. Silva Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/2nthNrnyvW 37 minutes ago
+Sagar Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/TtU0tpmUXA 4 hours ago

-dmchodesign Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/vV8vEUFHhw 38 minutes ago
+KennT Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/vm7RChJfiB 7 hours ago

-owings72 Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/Lj0jD9jyxp 52 minutes ago
+Dexter R Colby RT @businessinsider: Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep America… 7 hours ago

-Daniel Deneweth Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/2M7rpuQdwt 56 minutes ago
+Márcio M. Silva Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/2nthNrnyvW 9 hours ago

-Toni Childs RT @businessinsider: Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep America… 2 hours ago
+dmchodesign Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/vV8vEUFHhw 9 hours ago

-kj dandton Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/I4xRVxjYKv 3 hours ago
+owings72 Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/Lj0jD9jyxp 9 hours ago

-UnbFacts Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to ‘keep Amer… https://t.co/zY4Zdh6qyw 3 hours ago
+Daniel Deneweth Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/2M7rpuQdwt 9 hours ago

-HP Targeting, Inc. Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/m9DH0nUH3f 3 hours ago
+kj dandton Comcast, Charter, Verizon, and dozens of other internet and phone providers have signed an FCC pledge to 'keep Amer… https://t.co/I4xRVxjYKv 11 hours ago